lisafolkerson/Doored/Doored_/wp-content/plugins/advanced-custom-fields-font-awesome/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Updated Better Font Awesome Library for better compatibility with Better Font Awesome plugin
+* Changed ACF 4/5 detection method for better integration with Better Font Awesome plugin
+* Bugfix wrong preview icon appearing in ACF custom field creator area

+= 1.7 =
+* Added ability to select no icon by default
+* Better handling of 'null' or 'no selection' items
+* Fixed bug where default icon would not display in admin area if 'unicode' return type was selected

+= 1.6.4 =
+* Misc JS performance improvements
+* Fixed bug where select2 would not initialize on repeater items added mid-rows (using the plus icon at the end of a repeater row)

+= 1.6.3 =
+* Fixed asset path errors when including this add-on from a theme instead of the plugins directory

 = 1.6.2 =
 * Rolling back changes from 1.6.1 after a number of bugs were reported.
 Incompatibility issues with Better Font Awesome have been corrected in that plugins code.